tibonihoo/yapsy/yapsydir/trunk/doc/presentation.rst

 _`Extensibility`
 ----------------

-The classes defined by |Yapsy| have been build with the minimum number of functionalities needed for them to achieve their purpose.
+The classes defined by |yapsy| have been build with the minimum number of functionalities needed for them to achieve their purpose.
 This has been done in order to make it as easy as possible to extend this class and adapt them to any specific need.